← All varieties

 Evening Party

-Warder (1867) noted it had been tested with entire satisfaction by J. D. G. Nelson, President of the Indiana Horticultural Society, who always had admirers of the fruit exhibited by him at the winter meetings.
-Warder observed that this apple takes the place at mid-winter which is occupied in summer by the Early Joe, and in autumn by the Jefferies, Dr. Watson and Cooper.
+Originated in Berks County, Pennsylvania (Warder, Downing, Beach, Elliott, Thomas, Budd-Hansen).
+The variety was brought into notice by Dr. Brinkle of Philadelphia in his ad-interim reports, and also in Hoffy's Fruits (Warder).
+It was tested with entire satisfaction by J. D. G. Nelson, President of the Indiana Horticultural Society, who always had admirers of the fruit exhibited by him at the winter meetings (Warder).
+At mid-winter it takes the place which is occupied in summer by the Early Joe, and in autumn by the Jefferies, Dr. Watson, and Cooper (Warder).

 Tree

+Young shoots dark grayish brown with many small dots (Downing); young shoots reddish, old wood gray (Elliott).
 Twigs dark reddish-brown, slender to rather stout, curved at base; internodes long to very long (Beach).
-Downing described the young shoots as dark grayish brown with many small dots; Elliott described young shoots as reddish and old wood as gray.
 Bark generally dull brownish-red with a rather strong undertone of olive-green in places; scarf-skin uniform, moderately light (Beach).
 Lenticels inconspicuous, raised, numerous, above medium to rather small, roundish (Beach).
 Buds medium size, moderately obtuse, quite pubescent (Beach).

 Fruit